Making a FOIA Request

 - name and address of the requester and the telephone number at which the requester can be reached during normal business hours

 - a statement about whether the requested information is intended for commercial use and whether the requester is an educational or noncommercial scientific institution or news media representative

 - a statement agreeing to pay the applicable fees, identifying any desired fee limitation, or requesting a waiver or reduction of fees.

 The Board need not accept nor process a request that does not reasonably describe the records requested or that does not otherwise comply with the FOIA regulations.

-The request may be submitted in writing to the Freedom of Information Office, Board of Governors of the Federal Reserve System, 20th & Constitution Avenue, NW, Washington, DC 20551; sent by facsimile to the Freedom of Information Office, (202) 872-7565; or submitted electronically.
+The request may be submitted in writing to the Information Disclosure Section, Board of Governors of the Federal Reserve System, 20th & Constitution Avenue, NW, Washington, DC 20551; sent by facsimile to the Information Disclosure Section, (202) 872-7565; or submitted electronically.

 Processing a FOIA Request